cs480x-21c/02-DataVis-5Ways/README.md

 - **Filtering out n/a values in PowerBI and reinterpreting datatype for MPG column**

 ### Design Achievements
-- **Re-vamped Apple's Design Philosophy**: Haha just kidding, I'm not smart enough for that
+- **Actually re-vamped Apple's Design Philosophy**: Haha just kidding, I'm not smart enough for that